huggingface/huggingface_hub/docs/sagemaker/getting-started.md

 pip install "sagemaker>=2.48.0" "transformers==4.6.1" "datasets[s3]==1.6.2" --upgrade
 ```

-If you want to run this example in a notebook, upgrade [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) for the 🤗 Datasets library and restart the kernel:
+If you want to run this example in [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html), upgrade [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) for the 🤗 Datasets library and restart the kernel:

 ```python
 %%capture